WassabiVl/SBSE-Present/1-Intro.md

 | 11      | 2015 | 19                                                           | 20               |
 | 12      | 2016 | 27                                                           | 28               |
 | 13      | 2017 | 25                                                           | 26               |
-*Table 1: Number of Papers Published in Major Conferences and Journals in Recent Years [4]*
+*Table 1: Number of Papers Published in Major Conferences and Journals in Recent Years (Mane and Rao [4])*